raoani/pythondataanalysis/IPLAnalysis/README.md

 ![analysis_2](https://github.com/raoani/pythondataanalysis/blob/master/IPLAnalysis/Output/Royal%20Challengers%20Bangalore/analysis_2.jpg)

+## Analysis 3

-3. ## Arrange the Batsmen according to their rank based on the total runs scored in all seasons.
+### Arrange the Batsmen according to their rank based on the total runs scored in all seasons.
 What is their contribution to the total runs scored by their team in each season?
-Analysis/deliveries.csv>

  	Execute analysis_3.py as follows,

 	python analysis_3.py --number your_wish

 Link to csv : [analysis_3.csv] (<https://github.com/raoani/pythondataanalysis/blob/master/IPLAnalysis/Output/V%20Kohli/analysis_3.csv>)